jdolny/Prime-Ball-Controller-Docs/docs/camera_zones/create-zone.md

-#Create Camera Zones
+#Creating Zones

-There are multiple ways you could create camera zones.
+There are multiple ways you could create zones.
 This is just an example of how I like to do it.
 This guide will show you how to setup a stationary camera zone.
+For additional reference, check out the demo scene and examine how each zone was setup.

 ## 1. Create The Zone Object

 1. Begin by creating a empty game object called Camera Zones.
-This will keep all of your zones nice and neat.<br/>
+This will keep all of your zones organized.<br/>
 ![Camera Zone 1](../images/camerazone1.png)
 2. Remember to zero out your empty game object if not already done.<br/>
 ![Camera Zone 2](../images/camerazone2.png)